markterweele/windows-itpro-docs/windows/client-management/manage-recall.md

 ### Recall security and privacy architecture

 Privacy and security are built into Recall's design.
 With Copilot+ PCs, you get powerful AI that runs locally on the device.
 No internet or cloud connections are required or used to save and analyze snapshots.
 Snapshots aren't sent to Microsoft.
-Recall AI processing occurs locally, and snapshots are securely stored on the local device only. <!--9608247-->
+Recall AI processing occurs locally, and snapshots are securely stored on the local device only. <!--9608247-->Any future options for the user to share data will require fully informed explicit action by the user.

 Recall doesn't share snapshots with other users that are signed into Windows on the same device and IT admins can't access or view the snapshots on end-user devices.
 Microsoft can't access or view the snapshots.
 Recall requires users to confirm their identity with [Windows Hello](https://support.microsoft.com/windows/configure-windows-hello-dae28983-8242-bb2a-d3d1-87c9d265a5f0) before it launches and before accessing snapshots.
 At least one biometric sign-in option must be enabled for Windows Hello, either facial recognition or a fingerprint, to launch and use Recall.
 Before snapshots start getting saved to the device, users need to open Recall and authenticate.
 Recall takes advantage of just in time decryption protected by [Hello Enhanced Sign-in Security (ESS)](/windows-hardware/design/device-experiences/windows-hello-enhanced-sign-in-security).
 Snapshots and any associated information in the vector database are always encrypted.
 Encryption keys are protected via Trusted Platform Module (TPM), which is tied to the user's Windows Hello ESS identity, and can be used by operations within a secure environment called a [Virtualization-based Security Enclave (VBS Enclave)](/windows/win32/trusted-execution/vbs-enclaves).
 This means that other users can't access these keys and thus can't decrypt this information.
 Device Encryption or BitLocker are enabled by default on Windows 11.
 For more information, see [Recall security and privacy architecture in the Windows Experience Blog](https://blogs.windows.com/windowsexperience/?p=179096).